 Members of Die Brücke (The Bridge), an association of painters formed in 1905 in Dresden, were fascinated by van Gogh’s motifs, which they adopted, and felt Vincent’s technique of applying thick layers of pure hues directly from the tube onto the canvas empowered each artist with direct access to his subject matter.
 In the 1880s, when van Gogh taught himself to paint, art academies instructed painters to never leave visible brushstrokes on the canvas.
 Just as van Gogh had broken the conventions of his day, the standards of painting taught in German academies were rejected by members of Die Brücke: Karl Schmidt-Rottluff, Ernst Ludwig Kirchner, Erich Heckel, Max Pechstein, Emil Nolde and Otto Mueller.

-Having seen original paintings by van Gogh in a Dresden exhibition, members of Die Brücke felt liberated to simplify their forms and apply strong, contrasting colors to their canvases.
+Having seen Vincent’s original paintings in a Dresden exhibition, members of Die Brücke felt liberated to simplify their forms and apply strong, contrasting colors to their canvases.
 The founding members were so inspired by van Gogh that Emil Nolde jokingly suggested that they should call themselves “van Goghiana” instead of Die Brücke.

 Left: “Woman from Murnau,” Gabriele Münter’s 1909 portrait of Rosalia Leiss.
 Right: the 1888 portrait of Lieutenant Milliet entitled “The Lover” by van Gogh.